Last Updated on June 15, 2023 by Grow with Bovees

 Optimum pH 6.0-7.0

-Beetroot, one of the most popular vegetable root crops, is an ideal subject for home gardens.
-Swiss chard, sugar beets and mangel-wurzels also belong to the same vegetable species and they readily cross with each other.
+Beetroot, one of the most popular vegetable root crops, is an ideal subject for home vegetable gardens.
+Swiss chard, sugar beets and mangel-wurzels also belong to the same vegetable species, and they readily cross with each other.

-Although the garden beetroot is really a cool-season crop, you can grow beetroot most months of the year, just before the last frost being the most favourable sowing period.
+Although the garden beetroot is really a cool-season crop, you can grow beetroot most months of the year, just before the last frost being the most favorable sowing period.

 Beetroot is not especially sensitive to heat, provided that soil moisture is adequate, and although they are resistant to cold their growth is extremely slow in winter.
 During hot, dry weather, however, and on poorer soils, the plants appear to grow well, but the root growth isn’t great, and roots produced are frequently poor in color and quality with marked white zoning in some cultivars.

 Garden beets are of course grown primarily for the swollen roots that are used, when cooked, in the preparation of several salad dishes.
 But the foliage or ‘beet greens’ need not be discarded for they can be used like spinach and, indeed, for several hundred years they were grown specifically for this purpose.
 Baby beets are also very good when harvested young.

 The red globe or round cultivars are the only ones grown to any extent in the home garden, although golden-yellow and white sorts are also popular, while one or two long cultivars have appeared locally in recent years.